ngothanhtai/RottenTomatoes/README.md

 I don't use Autolayout yet so the UI is only for iPhone 4s (3.5-inch).

+The project was built with version 7.1.1 (7B1005) - Language: Swift

 Libraries: AFNetworking, JTProgressHUD

 Time spent: About 12 hours